Pollsmoor Prison: Gangsterism inside Pollsmoor

 Gangsterism is a potent feature of Pollsmoor Prison life, and gangs are segregated into three separate sections on a single floor, accommodating a total of between 500 and 750.
 This segregation is in part an attempt to limit the gangs' ongoing recruitment of new members from amongst the recent arrivals.
 Because wardens are present in the sections for less than two-thirds of the day, the gangs are enormously powerful in the communal cells.
 Gang rule involves extreme violence, including sexual violence.

 The prison's gangs, the 26s, 27s, and 28s, are collectively referred to as "The Numbers".
 The groups are loosely affiliated with one another, each having its own hierarchy, leadership, and function within the whole.
 The 26s secure money via gambling and smuggling.
 The 27s serve as gang enforcers.
 The 28s are the soldiers for all three groups, and deal with procuring and keeping sexual partners or "wyfies".
-Gang members mark membership with tattoos, and some remove their top front teeth, a body modification known as a passion gap.

 Few members achieve the means to leave these gangs after leaving prison.
 They tattoo their ranks on their bodies or faces, so that even outside prison their status is clear.
 Some members are so tied into the gang culture that life outside is unthinkable, and they would rather confess to a crime they didn't commit than be free men walking the streets.

-The majority of prisoners are from depressed communities where there is large-scale unemployment, a lack of educational and other facilities, homelessness and gangsterism.
+The majority of prisoners are from oppressed communities where there is large-scale unemployment, a lack of educational and other facilities, homelessness and gangsterism.
 As a predominantly awaiting-trial institution, there are few resources at Pollsmoor for prisoner programmes, other than visits by independent religious caregivers and non-governmental organisations.
 Inmates spend nearly all day in their overcrowded cells, and spend only one hour a day having outdoor exercise in enclosed courtyards.
 Little exercise occurs during this hour, since gang leaders utilise this time to communicate with prisoners in other cells, exchange drugs, mete out punishment to those in other cells etc. Any inmate who dares to exercise is called to "attention" before a gang leader, and may face punishment.
 Drugs are commonly smuggled into cells, mainly from returning prisoners and corrupt prison wardens.